beForged/meeshquest/README.txt

 https://www.cs.usfca.edu/~galles/visualization/Algorithms.html <- for my reference
 https://www.geeksforgeeks.org/treap-set-2-implementation-of-search-insert-and-delete/
-^ used for implementation of rotate and nice visual comments
+^ used for implementation of rotate and nice visual comments used the java implementation of TreeMap extensively when making treap thx

 Additional Information:
 thanks to Ivan Quiles